Multi-asset return risk measures: Introduction

-In a nutshell, this is our suggestion to generalize RRMs with respect to MARMs.
-In this manuscript, we focus on analyzing properties of maps of the form~\eqref{eq:introduction_marrm}.
-In Section~\ref{sec:marrm}, we formally introduce our new concept and point out its connection to risk sharing in Section~\ref{sec:riskSharing}.
-The latter is analogous to similar representations of MARMs via inf-convolutions (see, e.g., Baes et al.~\cite{baes_2020}), but replaces additive aggregation by multiplicative aggregation: MARRMs decompose the risk into a product of a wealth-generating market portfolio and a factor representing a relative loss that should meet an acceptability constraint.
-In Section~\ref{sec:algebraicProperties} we uncover the algebraic properties of MARRMs.
+Then, in Section~\ref{sec:algebraicProperties} we uncover the algebraic properties of MARRMs.
 In particular, in Theorem~\ref{thm:quasiConvexity} we show that a positively homogeneous MARRM is quasi-convex if and only if it is convex.
 The proof utilizes the representation of MARRMs via RRMs with an adjusted acceptance set, see Lemma~\ref{lem:reductionLemma}.
 In addition, in Examples~\ref{exam:missingConvexity} and~\ref{exam:nonConvexityRelativeAcceptanceSet}, we illustrate situations in which we obtain a convex MARRM or not.
 In Section~\ref{sec:finitness}, we study finiteness of the new risk measure, see Lemma~\ref{lem:finiteness}, and state conditions on the set $\mathcal{S}$ and the map $\pi$, i.e.,~the financial market, as well as on the acceptance set $\mathcal{B}$ to prevent the MARRM to attain the value zero, see Theorem~\ref{thm:noArbitrage_MARRM}.
 This is important to prevent a sort of acceptability arbitrage opportunities where actual losses are evaluated as riskless.
 Our condition on the financial market is weaker than the well-known ``no free lunch with vanishing risk'' condition.
 In Section~\ref{sec:marrm_logReturns}, we point out the connection to MARMs (Proposition~\ref{prop:MARRMasMARM}) and how their properties transfer to MARRMs (Lemma~\ref{lem:connectionMARRMandMARM}).
-In Section~\ref{sec:dualRepresentation}, we develop dual representations for this setup (Proposition~\ref{prop:dualLogconvexMARRRM}, Theorems~\ref{thm:dualLogStarShapedMARRRM} and~\ref{thm:dualQuasiLogconvexMARRRM}).
-Finally, in Sections~\ref{sec:marrm_continuous_time} and~\ref{sec:empiricalStudy}, we illustrate the new risk measure class for a continuous-time financial market model and different concrete choices of the set $\mathcal{B}$ from Equation~(\ref{eq:introduction_marrm}).
-Further, we compare MARRMs, RRMs and MARMs in this concrete setup.
+In Section~\ref{sec:dualRepresentation}, we develop dual representations for this setup.
+Here, Proposition~\ref{prop:dualLogconvexMARRRM} is the classical counterpart to dual representations of convex MARMs.
+Since nowadays the focus is also on properties weaker than convexity, Theorems~\ref{thm:dualLogStarShapedMARRRM} and~\ref{thm:dualQuasiLogconvexMARRRM} state dual representations for star-shaped, repsectively quasi-convex, MARRMs.
+To the best of our knowledge, these results are new and in particular, they are also of independent interest in the theory of MARMs.
+Finally, in Section~\ref{sec:marrm_continuous_time}, we illustrate the new risk measure class for a continuous-time financial market model and different concrete choices of the set $\mathcal{B}$ from Equation~(\ref{eq:introduction_marrm}) based on losses from a US private automobile insurance.
+For the case study, we use sets $\mathcal{B}$ based on RRMs derived from the classical risk measures Value-at-Risk and Expected Shortfall.
+Payoffs in $\mathcal{S}$ are modeled by trading in a Black-Scholes market with constant portfolio processes.
+Then, we compare MARRMs, RRMs and MARMs in this concrete setup.
 To the best of our knowledge, comparing return and classical risk measures based on different numbers of eligible assets in a case study is a novel contribution.
+We find a significant relative difference greater than 6\% between MARRMs and RRMs in all considered cases.
+Furthermore, while MARRM and MARM agree in the Value-at-Risk case, they differ in the Expected Shortfall case and display a relative difference above $5\%$.